zeek/package-manager/doc/quickstart.rst

 ~~~~~~~~~~~~~

 It's common to have limited network/internet access on the systems where
-Bro is deployed.
+Zeek is deployed.
 To accomodate those scenarios, :program:`bro-pkg` can
 be used as normally on a system that *does* have network access to
 create bundles of its package installation environment.
 Those bundles
 can then be transferred to the deployment systems via whatever means are